jupyterhub/mybinder.org-user-guide/doc/faq.rst

 If you or another Binder user clicks on a Binder link, the ``mybinder.org`` deployment will run the linked repository.
-While running, you have a maximum of 1G of RAM. (if you use more than this amount, your kernel will be restarted).
+While running, you have a maximum of 2G of RAM. (if you use more than this amount, your kernel will be restarted).
+We only guarantee 1G to each user, so when it is busy you might not be able to use more than 1G.

 How long will my Binder session last?
 -------------------------------------